1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 1976 D Quarter, Double Clip

-A clipped planchet is a coin that was struck on a metal blank that was not fully formed.
+A clipped planchet is a coin struck on a metal blank that was not fully formed.
 These errors result in a coin with a missing section, usually along the edge.
 Bicentennial quarters with clipped planchets are relatively rare and can be worth $50 to $150 or more, depending on the size and location of the clip.

 Full Drum Details

-Many of the coins destined for circulation contained weak strikes and the details on the drum on the reverse are a sign to look for.
+Many of the coins destined for circulation contained weak strikes, and the details on the drum on the reverse are a sign to look for.

 How to Verify Silver Bicentennial Quarters

-1. Mint Mark: As mentioned earlier, silver Bicentennial quarters have an “S” mint mark, indicating they were struck at the San Francisco Mint.
+1. Mint Mark: As mentioned earlier, Bicentennial silver quarters have an “S” mint mark, indicating they were struck at the San Francisco Mint.

 2. Weight: Silver quarters weigh more than their clad counterparts.
-A 40% silver Bicentennial quarter weighs approximately 5.75 grams, compared to 5.67 grams for a copper-nickel clad quarter.
+A 40% silver Bicentennial quarter weighs approximately 5.75 grams, compared to 5.67 grams for a copper-nickel-clad quarter.

 Conclusion